nicknisi/nicknisi.com/src/content/posts/very-important-agents.md

 This might seem contradictory.
 Using AI to remove evidence of AI?
 But that's exactly the point.
 I want AI assistance with the mechanics, not AI aesthetics polluting my codebase.

-## From Brain Dump to Structure with Ideation
+## From Brain Dump to Structure with [Ideation](https://github.com/nicknisi/claude-plugins/tree/main/plugins/ideation)

 Here's where things get meta.
-The Ideation plugin takes messy stream-of-consciousness thoughts and transforms them into structured artifacts.
+The [Ideation skill](https://github.com/nicknisi/claude-plugins/blob/main/plugins/ideation/skills/ideation/SKILL.md) takes messy stream-of-consciousness thoughts and transforms them into structured artifacts.

 I'm literally using this plugin right now to write this post.